 2008: Editor of the television programme LUX by the IKON.

-1995-2007: Moved to the Netherlands, married and gave birth to three children, integrated into Dutch society.
-Had many different voluntary functions, e.g. as the chairperson of the Cathedral Choir School (where our children were educated) Sunday School of the St. Catharina Cathedral in Utrecht.
+1995-2007: Moved to the Netherlands to be married to philosopher Evert Jan Ouweneel in 1995.
+Gave birth to Alma (1996), Elza (1999), Abel (2001) and integrated into Dutch society.
+Besides being a home manager I fulfilled many different voluntary functions, e.g. as the chairperson of the Cathedral Choir School (the primary school of our children) Sunday School of the St. Catharina Cathedral in Utrecht.

 1994-1995: Student teacher at Gordonstoun School (Scotland, UK).
-Besides being the Assistant House Mistress to Gordonstoun House I taught Cultural History, English, Hungarian, Finnish, basic Russian.
-Initiated and led the Philosophy Society.
-Coached the tennis team, sang in the choir, sailed in the Outer Hebrides and assisted the students at horse riding, skiing and several mountain excursions.
+Besides acting as Assistant House Mistress to Gordonstoun House (House Mistress: Alexandra Dingwall-Fordyce), I taught Cultural History, English, Hungarian, Finnish and basic Russian.
+Initiated and led the Philosophy Society together with Greek and Latin master Stephen Kirkwood.
+Coached the tennis team, sang in the choir, sailed in the Outer Hebrides and assisted the students at horse riding, skiing and several mountain excursions as teacher/mentor.

 1992-1994: Eötvös Loránd University (ELTE) Budapest: Assistant teacher on the faculty of English Literature and Linguistics (Applied Linguistics) as well as on the faculty of Finnish Culture and Language.

-1990-1994: As co-founder of the ‘Kazamata’ Foundation (to help art and culture flourish in post-communistic Hungary) hosted and presented several evenings organized by the foundation.
-Involved up to today.
+1990-1994: As co-founder of the ‘Kazamata’ Foundation (to help art and culture flourish in post-communistic Hungary) hosted and presented several alternative cultural evenings organized by the foundation.

 1988-1994: Simultaneous translator Hungarian, English, Finnish.